redis/docs/content/integrate/redis-data-integration/installation/install-vm.md

 title = "RDI Silent Installer Config"

 scaffold = true
+db_index = 4
 deploy_directory = "/opt/rdi/config"

-# Needed if the installer detects a DNS resolver with a loopback address
+# Upstream DNS servers.
+This is needed if the installer detects a DNS resolver
-# as an upstream DNS server
+# with a loopback address as an upstream DNS server.
-nameservers = ["8.8.8.8", "8.8.4.4"]
+# nameservers = ["8.8.8.8", "8.8.4.4"]

+# HTTPS port you want to expose the RDI API on, if different from 443.
+# https_port = 5443

 [rdi.database]
 host = "localhost"